A look at highlights of the Liberal government's marijuana legislation

 —Adults 18 and older would also be allowed to produce legal cannabis products, such as food or drinks, for personal use at home.

-—At first, sales will entail only fresh and dried cannabis, cannabis oils and seeds, and plants for cultivation.
-Sales of edibles will come later, once regulations for production and sale can be developed.
+—At first, sales would entail only fresh and dried cannabis, cannabis oils and seeds, and plants for cultivation.
+Sales of edibles would come later, once regulations for production and sale can be developed.

 —Possession, production and distribution outside the legal system would remain illegal, as would imports or exports without a federal permit.
 Such permits will cover only limited purposes, such as medical or scientific cannabis and industrial hemp.